-Kentucky's policies for new teacher induction are commendable.
-The state supports differential pay for teachers working in high-needs schools and shortage subject areas and performance pay, but its other policies regarding teacher compensation need improvement.
-Kentucky does not give districts full authority for how teachers are paid and does not support retention bonuses or compensation for relevant prior work experience.
-In addition, the state's pension system is not currently financially sustainable.
-Kentucky only provides a defined benefit pension plan for teachers, and its pension policies are not portable, flexible or fair to all workers.
+Michigan requires that all new teachers receive mentoring.
+Michigan gives districts authority for how teachers are paid, and the state supports performance pay, but its other policies regarding teacher compensation need improvement.
+Michigan does not support retention bonuses, compensation for relevant prior work experience or differential pay for teachers working in high-needs schools or shortage subject areas.
+Commendably, Michigan's pension system for teachers is currently financially sustainable.
+However, the state only provides a defined benefit pension plan for teachers, and its pension policies are not portable, flexible or fair to all workers (e.g., teachers must have 10 years of service to vest).
 Further, retirement benefits are determined by a formula that is not neutral, meaning that pension wealth does not accumulate uniformly for each year a teacher works.

-Area 5: F
+Area 5: D